Alaska Republicans vote overwhelmingly for Trump in presidential preference poll

 Polling places closed at 8 p.m. after five hours of voting in Alaska, one of several states where Republicans chose their preferred presidential candidate on Super Tuesday.

-The day strengthened the candidacy of Trump, who has been endorsed by Alaska Gov. Mike Dunleavy and U.S. Sen. Dan Sullivan.
+The day paved the way for Trump to win the Republican nomination.
+The former president has been endorsed by Alaska Gov. Mike Dunleavy and U.S. Sen. Dan Sullivan.
 Former U.N.
-Ambassador Haley has received support from Republicans seeking an alternative to Trump, including Alaska U.S. Sen. Lisa Murkowski.
+Ambassador Haley dropped out of the race after winning only the Vermont primary on Tuesday.
+Haley had been endorsed by Alaska's U.S. Sen. Lisa Murkowski.

 Sharon Michael, an Eagle River Republican, was standing in line when voting began at 3 p.m.
 She said she intended to vote for Trump, citing border security and the economy.